 For a more budget-friendly option, you could also check out The Saint Augustine Beach House or Marker 8 Hotel.
 Both offer outstanding views, first-class accommodations, and a price that won't break your budget.

-Want to Stay a Little Longer?
+Want to Stay Forever?

 After spending 48 hours enjoying the history of St. Augustine, it won't be long before you start planning to come back for another visit.